 Carl Jung And The Shadow

-To understand Carl Jung’s Shadow theory we must consider the following points.
+To understand Carl Jung’s Shadow theory all of the following points must be understood together.

 Each person must contend with both the good and evil which lies within.
-Much like the competing power of light and dark or yin and yang the shadow within holds influence over our personality and grips our behaviour.
+Much like the competing power between light and dark and yin or yang, the shadow can wield influence over our personality and grip our behaviour.

 By not acknowledging the destructive side of your being you are setting yourself up for defeat.
 Such people who fail to acknowledge their negative potential do their best to stay ignorant of their faults and weakness.
 In doing so, these elements of the psyche (the bad impulses, unsocial behaviours, etc) are relegated to the deep unconscious to ultimately become fodder for the shadow.